symfony/panther/README.md

 If you want to use Panther with other testing tools like [LiipFunctionalTestBundle](https://github.com/liip/LiipFunctionalTestBundle) or if you just need to use a different base class, Panther has got you covered.
-It provides you with the `Symfony\Component\Panther\PantherTestCaseTrait` and you can use it to enhance your existing test-infrastructure with some Panther awesomeness:
+It provides you with the `Symfony\Component\Panther\PantherTestCaseTrait` and you can use it to enhance your existing test infrastructure with some Panther awesomeness:

 ```php
 <?php